The question was posed here: Can Faith Ever Be Rational?

-When your belief is challenged by reason and evidence, this is the work of a liar tempting you, so beware, and maintain your faith in this book and its author.
+When your belief is challenged by someone using reason and evidence, that is the work of a liar tempting you, so beware, and maintain your faith in this book and its author.

 So, a liar has written a book in which he claims to be honest, an this book claims that the book is true and that the liar is honest.
 It also warns you of naysayers, stating in fact that the naysayers are the liars.
 So, another person comes along and says, “I know the guy that wrote that.
 He’s a liar, and has written that book to con you, to control you.”
 Well, your Liar’s Bible has a defence for that.
 All it requires of you is to believe the book, and of course believe its claims about the liar that wrote it.

 Even if you are intelligent and capable of understanding reason you can still be taken in by religion, by the simple presupposition that God exists, and his requirement that you have faith in his existence, and in his word.

 There is no logical reason for supposing anything exists that we cannot experience directly or test for in some way.
 There are simply too many things that don’t exist, that I think even a religious believer would see that it would be irrational to believe them just by presupposing them: fairies, ghosts, aliens probing you neighbour, pink elephants, flying pigs, Christianity, Islam, Hinduism, Mormonism, Scientology, Russell’s Teapot, The Flying Spaghetti Monster, perpetual motion, astrology, homeopathy, … the list is endless.
 It would be nonsense to start presupposing all these are true, or having faith that they are true.
 The natural course of events for humans is to accept on trust something that is quite ordinary, but to ask for evidence and reason to support the claims about these more extraordinary other beliefs.